kaist-plrg/spectec-core/status/typecheck-pos.analysis.md

 * spec-issue1297-string-cat.p4
 </details>

-# Should be a negative test instead?
+# G. Should be a negative test instead?

-## Scope of abstract method when initializing an instance (2)
+## 1. Scope of abstract method when initializing an instance (2)

 When initializing an instance with an abstract method, it can only refer to its arguments or identifiers in the top-level scope.
 The spec mentions: "The abstract methods can only use the supplied arguments or refer to values that are in the top-level scope.
 When calling another method of the same instance the this keyword is used to indicate the current object instance.
 (11.3.1)".